Three Health-Protecting Travel Tips

 Here are a few things you should pack along with your toothbrush if you're planning to travel abroad.

 Grapefruit seed extract.
 Most cases of "tourista" (traveler's diarrhea) are caused by Escherichia coli (E. coli) bacteria.
 The problem is most common for those traveling to Latin America, Asia, Africa, South America and the Middle East.
-As many as 50 percent of U.S. citizens traveling to developing countries get what is more graphically referred to as "the squirts."
+As many as 50 percent of U.S. citizens traveling to developing countries experience this issue.

 Although many physicians recommend antibiotics to help prevent tourista, an effective natural alternative is grapefruit seed extract.
-The extract kills a wide range of microorganisms, including Escherichia coli.
+The extract kills a wide range of microorganisms, including E. coli.

 A water bottle.
 The carbonating process in bottled water is lethal to many forms of bacteria.
 Bottled water also helps to replenish the water you lose in the dry, low-humidity environment created in pressurized aircraft cabins, particularly on long flights.

-Melatonin for jet lag.
-For long overseas flights, I've found the following routine to be a lifesaver in treating jet lag.
+Melatonin.
+For long overseas flights, the following routine to be a lifesaver in treating jet lag.
 The method of using melatonin will differ depending on which way you're flying.

 When flying east: After arriving at your new destination, take one tablet at bedtime (10:00 or 11:00 P.M.).
 Do this for the next three or four nights or longer if needed.
 If you wake up in the middle of the night; the first night of your arrival, take an additional tablet at that time.